budiariyanto/SBoHelper/README.md

 sbscripts
 =========

 My scripts collection as helper to install package using SlackBuilds script.
+You can use it if you like to.
 The goal is helping slackbuild installation easier and cleaning the extracted slackbuild package.

 variable.sh use to configure the version of the package.